Peppe (artist)

-Giuseppe Durato (born December 24, 1992), better known as Peppe (ペッペ), is an Italian manga artist living and working in Japan.
+Giuseppe Durato (born December 24, 1992), better known by the pen name Peppe (ペッペ), is an Italian manga artist living and working in Japan.
 His first manga series, Mingo, was serialized in Big Comic Spirits from 2019 to 2020.
 Peppe was a cast member of the reality television series Terrace House: Tokyo 2019–2020, which showed him in the period just prior to the launch of Mingo.

 Early life

 Born in Fossacesia, Italy to parents who are both chefs, Peppe is the eldest of three siblings; he has one brother and one sister.
 Although he has been a fan of Japanese video games, particularly Pokémon, and anime such as Ranma ½, City Hunter and Dragon Ball since he was a child, he did not learn about manga until he was 16 years old.
 Planning to move to Japan, Peppe entered Ca' Foscari University of Venice focusing on Japanese Studies in order to fully understand the culture first.
 His favorite manga artist is Taiyō Matsumoto.
 Other artists he was influenced by include Tite Kubo, Takehiko Inoue and Kengo Hanazawa.
 Peppe is trilingual, able to speak Italian, English and Japanese.